prawnseq/Mrosenbergii_MrNV_RNAseq/README.md

 ## Publication information
 coming soon
 ## Data availibility
-Raw data has been uploaded to the National Centre for Biotechnology Information Sequence Read Archive (SRA) under the accession BioProject number: PRJNA550272.
+Raw data has been uploaded to the National Centre for Biotechnology Information Sequence Read Archive (SRA) under the  BioProject number: PRJNA550272.
 ## About
 This pipeline was used for the transcriptome assembly and differential expression analysis of *M.rosenbergii* in response to *Mr*NV infection.  **[Snakemake](https://snakemake.readthedocs.io/en/stable/)** tool was used to create reproducible and scalable automated pipeline.
 The pipeline contained three major sections including raw data pre-processing, transcriptome assembly, and post-processing of the transcriptome (See below).